-64. Again any messages not included in the TSRGD must be authorised by the Overseeing Organisation as described in Chapter A2.2.
+64. Any messages not included in the TSRGD must be authorised by the Overseeing Organisation as described in Chapter A2.2.

-65. The diversion routes and intervention nodes identified during the feasibility stage should be reviewed and developed in consultation with the Police and Highway Authorities likely to be affected.
+65. The diversion routes and intervention nodes identified during the feasibility stage should be reviewed and developed in consultation with the Police and Highway Authority.